Scille/parsec-cloud/docs/hosting/administration/create-organization.rst

    .. code-block:: bash

-     set -a && source parsec-admin-token.env && set +a
+     set -a && source secrets/parsec-admin-token.env && set +a

    Otherwise, create this file now with the ``PARSEC_ADMINISTRATION_TOKEN`` variable and load it so you can use it below.